ArcesUnibo/creamino/SW/CreaminoJavaInterface/Instructions.md

-1) Use the Java Interface
+1) How to use the Java Interface

 In order to use the Java Interface you go on creamino\SW\CreaminoJavaInterface\dist Then double click on CreaminoJavaInterface.jar file.
 The interface appears.